RainesHarvard237/MIST-4610-Group-Project---Hotel-/README.md

 5. Give the names of all employees who cleaned a room where the notes mention - something dirty or damaged.
 <img width="647" height="797" alt="image" src="https://github.com/user-attachments/assets/0c5b18e2-2796-4f47-b1d3-53a6f098f534" />

+Query 5 finds the names of employees who cleaned a room where something was noted as dirty or damaged, this helps management note where items may need to be replaced or checked up on.

 6. Lists the five items that have generated the highest the highest total revenue across all service orders, including the outlet they belong to and total units sold.
 <img width="817" height="756" alt="image" src="https://github.com/user-attachments/assets/d54dd7fa-7317-4805-88b9-f45fc3832d25" />